SpongePowered/SpongeDocs/source/faq.rst

 Have You Consulted the Community?
 ---------------------------------

 Yes!
-While things have been moving pretty quickly, we’re very open to input.
-Many of our decisions are based on discussion in the #nextstep IRC channel (on EsperNet) as well as the results of a survey.
-We have been collecting meeting notes and consensus on a Google document.
+While things have been moving along quickly, we’re still very open to input.
+Many of our decisions have been based on the initial discussion in the #nextstep IRC channel (on EsperNet) as well as the results of a survey.
+Sponge now has extensive IRC channels of its' own, and helpful discussion is always welcome.

 Technical Questions
 ===================